digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/transfer.rst

 Discretionary
 =============

-The `runDiscretionaryTransfer` script specifies that the custodian controls both incoming and outgoing transfers:
+The ``runDiscretionaryTransfer`` script specifies that the custodian controls both incoming and outgoing transfers:

 .. literalinclude:: ../../finance-settlement/daml/Scripts/Transfer.daml
   :language: daml
-  :start-after: -- SETUP_DISCRETIONARY_TRANSFER_BEGIN
+  :start-after: -- DISCRETIONARY_SETUP_BEGIN
-  :end-before: -- SETUP_DISCRETIONARY_TRANSFER_END
+  :end-before: -- DISCRETIONARY_SETUP_END

 Following the setup, the Bank can execute the transfer single-handedly: